-The curriculum ensures that academic progress, creativity and problem solving, resilience, responsibility, determination and kindness, as well as physical development, emotional well-being and mental health are key elements that support the development of the whole child and promote a positive attitude to learning and life.
+Our curriculum ensures that academic progress, knowledge, creativity and problem-solving are highly valued and embedded through every year groups' learning.
+These, coupled with core values such as resilience, responsibility, determination and decency, as well as physical development, emotional well-being and mental health, are key elements that support the development of the whole child and promote a positive attitude to learning and life.

 Like all schools, we are constantly striving to improve our curriculum and, to this end, we are in the process of remodelling our provision for the children.

 At Sandford Primary School, we are further developing our curriculum offer which builds on the knowledge, understanding and skills of all children, whatever their starting points, as they progress through each Key Stage.
 The curriculum incorporates the statutory requirements of the National Curriculum 2014 and other experiences and opportunities which best meet the learning and developmental needs of the individual pupils.
 The intent of our curriculum is to provide the very highest standard of education, ensuring the children flourish academically, for life in the 21st Century, within a broad and balanced curriculum.
 This is underpinned by the school's Core Values (Compassion, Honesty, Tolerance, Courage, Justice, Humility, Resilience/Grit and Self-discipline) and these are taught individually and through other areas of the curriculum, including assemblies.
 The spiritual, moral, social and cultural development of our pupils and their understanding of the core values of our society are woven through the curriculum.
 Our pupils are supported to acquire the requisite skills, confidence and self-esteem to be successful, independent and motivated learners in readiness for their next stage of education and to make a positive contribution to society as they grow up.